What is a VPN on iPhone? Your simple guide to iOS privacy

 5.3.
 Accessing geo-restricted content, apps, and services

-Ever tried to download an app from the App Store only to find it's "not available in your country/region," or wanted to watch a show on Apple TV+ that's exclusive to another area?
-A VPN helps you bypass geo restrictions on iPhone VPN capabilities by allowing your iPhone to connect through a server in a different country.
+Have you tried downloading an app only to see “not available in your country/region”?
+Or wanted to watch an Apple TV+ show limited to another area?
+A VPN helps you bypass geo-restrictions on iPhone VPN capabilities by allowing your iPhone to connect through a server in a different country.

 Using a VPN helps iOS users access geo-restricted content, apps, and services